Field notes

 Then the real test starts: can somebody else change it safely?

 The deploy path matters.
-The rollback story matters.
+The rollback path matters.
 The error budget matters.
 The naming conventions, test data, dashboards, ownership boundaries, access model, migration plan, and runbook all matter.
 None of those are impressive in a demo.
 They are what keep the first version from becoming a permanent dependency on the person who built it.

 A lot of senior engineering is the act of taking something fragile and making it less dependent on luck.
 Sometimes that means simplifying code.
 Sometimes it means deleting a clever abstraction.
 Sometimes it means writing the document that makes a future argument unnecessary.